Evaluating Scene-based In-Situ Item Labeling for Immersive Conversational Recommendation: Description of Method Adaptation in the Immersive Label Selection

 Model outputs are required to follow a strict, machine-parseable format (e.g., an ordered list of attribute identifiers).
 Rankings are parsed deterministically, and no post-processing heuristics, score calibration, or reranking are applied.
 All evaluations use greedy decoding with fixed prompt templates across scenarios to ensure reproducibility and isolate zero-shot listwise reasoning behavior.

-\paragraph{Prompt Template.} The same prompt structure is applied across all scenarios and models, where \textit{EIS} (explicit satisfaction) and \textit{IN} (implicit/proactive need) are instantiated in separate runs by switching the \texttt{Evaluation Objective} block.
+\paragraph{Prompt Template.} The same prompt structure is applied across all scenarios and models, where \textit{RIN} (explicit satisfaction) and \textit{IN} (implicit/proactive need) are instantiated in separate runs by switching the \texttt{Evaluation Objective} block.